brunoparga/lox/chapter9.md

 On a very positive note, I've discovered and patched a trivial off-by-one error, which in turn passed a new previously failing test.

+Update: what happens is that the Java parser enters panic mode when the first parse error is encountered.
+This causes it to return `NULL` where it gets an empty block and it expected an expression.
+This means it forgets it is parsing a for loop (due to the `synchronize` method) and this causes it to throw the error after the incrementer.

+I currently don't do parser panic and synchronization.

 ## Error 3/34